shellyw19-meet/y2s18-css/README.md

 1. Use a CSS tag selector to change the color of all links.

 2. Add a list of six favorite foods to your website.
-Use the `<ul>` tag to accomplish this.
+Use `<p>` tags to accomplish this.

 3. Use CSS class selectors to make vegetarian foods one color and non-vegetarian foods a different color.